 Black Walnut trees have been one of the most sought after timbers for decades.
 It is highly prized for its rich, brown color and work-ability.
 Learn more...

-Black walnut prices are significantly higher in the winter than in the summer.
-This trend is due to the sap rings being smaller, the migration of sap to the roots and the the tendency for bark to stay on the tree during harvest.
+The price of black walnut is significantly higher in the winter than in the summer.
+This trend is due to biological factors that enhance the quality of the wood during colder months.
+For instance, sap rings are smaller, sap migrates to the roots, and bark tends to stay on the tree during winter harvests.
+These factors contribute to better-quality timber and, ultimately, higher prices for those looking to sell walnut timber .

 Key Factors to Consider When Selling Black Walnut Trees